-Fo For the years ended (thousands) February 28, 2023 \$ February 28, 2022 \$ Net loss attributable to Subordinate and Multiple voting shareholders (55,453) (21,141) Weighted average number of Subordinate and Multiple voting shares outstanding.
-21,585,635 21,585,635 Basis and diluted loss per share \$(2.57) \$(0.98)
+Fo r the years ended (thousands) February 29, 2024 \$ February 28, 2023 \$ Net loss attributable to Subordinate and Multiple voting shareholders (19,737) (55,453) Weighted average number of Subordinate and Multiple voting shares outstanding.
+21,585,635 21,585,635 Basis and diluted loss per share \$(0.91) \$(2.57)

 Diluted loss per share is calculated by adjusting the weighted average number of Subordinate and Multiple Voting Shares outstanding to assume conversion of all dilutive potential Subordinate and Multiple Voting Shares.
-The Company had one category of dilutive potential Subordinate and Multiple Voting Shares: stock options.
-The remaining outstanding options expired during the year ended February 28, 2021.
+The Company does not have any dilutive potential Subordinate and Multiple Voting Shares.